Products sold in Ireland must be safe to use. Irish and EU law has protections to help make sure the products you buy are safe.

 If you discover that a product is unsafe or looks like it has a fake CE mark you should:

-- Always report a safety problem by telling the manufacturer or retailer - it may turn out to be a once off fault
+- Report the safety problem to the manufacturer or retailer - it may turn out to be a once-off fault

 - Check the details of the product recall notice (if applicable) carefully and follow the instructions